joshtopher/PiM/README.md

 The accuracy and some other scores of this model are not where I would like them to be, so I will attempt to train a model using local data through the sklearn library.
 - Added sentiment analysis using sklearn trained from data stored locally.
 The accuracy of this model is 67%, already an improvement from the previous model, however needs some fine-tuning.
+- Added some feature engineering bringing up the accuracy to 68.4%, which I am satisfied with for now but will revisit.

 # Citations
 Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.